hyperxpro/Brotli4j/README.md

 ```

 ### Gradle
-For gradle, we have to write som logic to import native automatically.
+For gradle, we have to write some logic to import native automatically.
 Of course, you can add native(s) as dependency manually also.

 #### Kotlin DSL